©2023 Pacific Gas and Electric Company

-NOTICE: The following Public Agencies have provided the 2023 reporting compliance deadlines associated to Benchmarking activities.
+Notice: The following Public Agencies have provided the 2023 reporting compliance deadlines associated with Benchmarking activities.
 Please review your Benchmarking Portal and ESPM accounts to allow sufficient time to address any data issues you may identify.

 Please review your governing agency's reporting submission process once you've confirmed your data is ready to submit.

 - City and County of San Francisco: May 1, 2023